blainehansen/s-process-toy/description.md

 This repo is a small toy version of the S-process.
 It represents roughly three sessions of tinkering, mostly just to help my application stand out 😊

 It's obviously just a small thing, and intentionally ignores lots of details I would flesh out fully if this were the "real" project.
-This readme lists some of those ignored pieces and what I would theoretically do next.
+This page lists some of those ignored pieces and what I would theoretically do next.

 # Ignored details